soodup/omnia-feed/omnia/README-omnia-dev.md

 ****

 # How to Run
 1.)
-Change the tag/sha to build and run a specific source for omnia/spire/gofer in the `Dockerfile`
+Check/Change the tag/sha to build and run a specific source for omnia/spire/gofer in the `Dockerfile`

 2.)  `docker-compose build` and `docker-compose up -d` (docker-compose.yml)